ARIZONA 14 DAYS

 Bike rental shop located next to the Visitor Center. <FAQ’s>

-Overnight: Grand Canyon Lodge (2 nights), Reservations-recommended.
+Overnight: Grand Canyon South Rim (2 nights), Reservations-recommended.
 Book 6-8 months in advance.

 Distance: Sedona —> Grand Canyon Village.
 2.5hrs.

-The top activity in Page is exploring Lake Powell, within Glen Canyon Recreation Area.
+The top thing to do in Page is to explore Lake Powell in the Glen Canyon Recreation Area.

 <Read more> about kayaking.